 Recently I was commenting on a post about self-esteem by Caz of Mental Health 360º and decided it was worth expanding on in a post of my own.
 I've always has good self-esteem, and this is what I've identified as the basic building blocks that support it.
 Inherent worth of humanity This is probably more… Continue reading My Self-Esteem Building Blocks

 "Am I a bad person?"
 It seems to be a fairly common question.
 Searching for that question on Google yields 263 million hits.
 I've also seen it raised in the blogosphere.
 Regardless of what the answer may or may not seem to be, though, is it a valid and/or useful question?
 What exactly is a… Continue reading Am I a Bad Person?
 Or Is That the Wrong Question?

 The Year of the Introvert by Michaela Chung is wholeheartedly pro-introvert, which I thought was fantastic, because I'm also an introvert and am very much pro-introvert.
 The book defines introverts as "people who gain energy in solitude and lose energy in stimulating environments."
-The author's stance is that introversion is not a limitation.
-The tone has a motivational, coaching style as… Continue reading Book Review: The Year of the Introvert
+The author's stance is that introversion is not a limitation (amen to… Continue reading Book Review: The Year of the Introvert by Michaela Chung